ecoin-finance/ecoinwallet/README.md

 ## Overview
 Welcome to the official repository for the ECOIN Wallet App!
 This repository contains the change-log of the ECOIN Wallet, a secure and user-friendly cryptocurrency wallet designed for managing your Ecoin Finance assets.

+## About
+ECOIN Wallet is your complete HUB for all your cryptocurrency-related needs.
+Our intuitive interface following Samsung's One UI design makes asset management accessible to everyone, from beginners to advanced users.
+We have simplified the process of wallet management, transactions, and exchanges so that you can focus on what matters most: seizing the opportunities offered by the world of cryptocurrencies.

+**We currently support the following networks on both networks (mainnet and testnet):**
+— Bitcoin
+— BNB Chain
+— Ethereum
+— Polygon
+— ZetaChain
+More chains are coming soon!

+Rediscover what a crypto wallet is!

+## Accomplishments:
+— First in the world to implement hardware-level security.
+— First in the world to use OneUi powered by Samsung.
+— First in the world to natively integrate ZetaChain cross-chain functionality.

 ## Features
 - Secure Wallet: Protect your assets with top-notch security features.
 - User-Friendly Interface: Easily manage your ECOIN tokens with an intuitive interface called **One UI** powered by **Samsung**.